Maryland / Montgomery County

 DMV Information

-Colesville residents are served by the Maryland Motor Vehicle Administration, conveniently located in Glen Burnie.
-The DMV provides essential licensing, registration, and vehicle services for all Maryland drivers.
+Residents of Colesville handle vehicle services through the Maryland Motor Vehicle Administration, conveniently located in Glen Burnie.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Maryland